Natural Childbirth – Stages, Benefits & How to Prepare

 While natural childbirth has multiple benefits, expecting mothers must also be aware of its disadvantages, as listed below:

 1. Extreme Pain

-Despite their benefits, natural pain-reducing techniques cannot completely eliminate extreme pain, which you may not be able to endure particularly if you develop any medical or pregnancy-related complication or have a prolonged labour.
+Despite their benefits, natural pain-reducing techniques cannot completely eliminate extreme pain, which you may not be able to endure, particularly if you develop any medical or pregnancy-related complication or have prolonged labour.

 2. Neonatal Death Risks

 The risk of neonatal death risk increases if you are delivering your baby at home or at a birthing facility, as compared to a hospital.
-As compared to a full-fledged hospital, other medical facilities may not have necessary treatments for any complications that arise during the childbirth.
+Compared to a full-fledged hospital, other medical facilities may not have the necessary treatments for any complications that arise during childbirth.

 Options Involved in Delivering a Baby Naturally